 - How to Track Online Marketing ROI Using Cost-per-Action

 Direct mail, often called direct marketing or direct response marketing, is a marketing technique in which the seller sends marketing messages directly to the buyer.
-Direct mail include catalogs or other product literature with ordering opportunities; sales letters; and sales letters with brochures.
+Direct mail includes catalogs or other product literature with ordering opportunities; sales letters; and sales letters with brochures.
 Then, through direct mail, surveys can also be handed out to customers.
 This is also a very effective marketing tactic, whereby customers feel like their needs are given much thought.
 Some could even post opportunities for answering surveys for money, by signing up through direct mail.
 In more modern times, direct mail can be sent through electronic mail.

 Advantages of Direct Mail Advertising

 - Your advertising message is targeted to those most likely to buy your product or service.

 - Marketing message can be personalized, thus helping increase positive response.